Take the first cyber-steps to join an exciting field with significant employment opportunities by studying the Certificate IV in Cyber Security.

 Studying during COVID-19 Restrictions

-This course will prepare you for a variety of roles across the Cybersecurity and IT industry, including:
+This course will prepare students for a variety of roles across the cyber security and IT industries including:

 - Junior Security Analyst